AndantioKorah/bkpsdmaio/README.md

-# EFORT
-BKPSDM ELECTRIONIC PERFORMANCE REPORT

-by: NiKita
+# ALL IN ONE BKPSDM SERVICE SYSTEM

+by: Bidang Pengadaan, Pemberhentian, Data dan Informasi